 - Use the following resources to learn more about whistleblowing and its role in a free press.

-Online Resources for Investigative Journalism
+Online Resources for Investigative Journalism and Whistleblowing

-- Lesson plans:
+- Learning plans:

 - The Paradise Papers: A Lesson in Investigative Journalism, a full learning plan from the Pulitzer Center.
 The Paradise Papers document the off-shore financial holdings and tax havens of world leaders and politicians.
 In 2021, this investigation was expanded to the Pandora Papers.

 - 10 Noteworthy Moments in U.S. Investigative Journalism, Brookings (October 20, 2014)

 - Democracy's Watchdog from the Media Literacy Project; includes a learning plan for Ida B. Wells.

 3. ENGAGE: How Can Every Citizen Become Her, His, They Own Investigative Journalist?

 On June 17, 1972 a night-time break-in and burglary occurred at the Democratic National Headquarters in the Watergate Hotel in Washington, D.C. - an event which ended up having immense national and historical significance.
 The break-in was done by a group of former FBI and CIA agents called the “Plumbers,” all with strong ties to the Republican Party and committed to the re-election of President Richard M. Nixon.
 The “Plumbers” sought to bug telephones and find political dirt on the Democratic Party.